World Languages

 FRENCH 4 - GRADES 10-12

-Prerequisite: Minimum A- in the 1st semester and 3rd quarter of French 3 or a minimum B- in the 1st semester and 3rd quarter of French 3H.
+Prerequisite: Minimum C in the 1st semester of French 3 or a minimum B in the 1st semester of French 3H.
+Placement pending based on 2nd semester grades matching prior requirements.

 Students qualifying for French 4 have previously learned grammar and acquired skills in speaking, writing, reading, and understanding the French language.
 Therefore, the curriculum for this course is designed to refine, perfect, and enhance these skills as well as to broaden the students' understanding of French culture.